-Shift Lever - 5
+Gear Shift Lever - (4)

-The shift lever is located to the right of the driver's seat.
-The shift lever is used to change the transmission gear selection:

-Press the brake pedal before gear shifting, to ensure personnel safety.
+The gear shift lever is located at the right side of steering wheel.
+Use for changing the transmission gear selection.
+Apply brake pedal before shifting gear, to ensure personnel safety.

-${f L}$ - Low Gear.
+L - Low Gear.
 The low speed range of the gearbox.
 It allows the vehicle to move slowly with maximum torque at the wheels.

-CAUTION: To avoid damage to the CVT system, always use low gear for constant slow travel, to pull a trailer, carry heavy cargo, go over obstacles, or drive up and down hills.
+CAUTION: To avoid damage to the CVT system, always use low gear for constant slow speeds below 19mph (30 kph), pulling a trailer, carrying heavy cargo, going over obstacles, or driving up and down hills.